Sustainability and Trade-offs of a Hot Economy: Fed Listens at the San Francisco Fed

 Here in San Francisco, we look forward to hearing diverse perspectives on the benefits and challenges associated with current economic conditions.
 Because a robust economy affects groups in different ways, we need to gather a wide spectrum of experiences to fully understand the impact.
 For example, businesses may be earning more profits but also finding it harder to hire workers and expand.
 Local governments may face challenges in meeting community needs, such as providing infrastructure for growing industries and transportation and affordable housing options for families.
 Furthermore, people may experience economic growth unevenly depending on the access to jobs, education, and other opportunities in their communities.

 To collect this range of views, our event will include representatives from businesses, banks, and nonprofits, government officials, community leaders, labor innovators, researchers, and Fed leadership.
-A full program of the presentations and panels will be available on our website in early June.
+Check out the full program of presentations and panels.

 Other Fed Districts throughout the country are covering related topics during the Fed Listens tour.
 The marquee event is a research conference at the Chicago Fed on June 4-5.
 There, academic experts and community leaders will explore a range of perspectives on monetary policy strategies, tools, and communications practices.
 Events in other Districts examine the uneven impacts of monetary policy on marginalized communities and strategies for bolstering economic opportunities through education, business growth, and job access.